New York has plenty of dark secrets. NYC Ghosts 8 or 12 haunting tales to scare the history of New York into your memory forever!

-Our terrifying tales of death, hauntings and lives lived in the filth and squalor of Manhattan’s Greenwich village during times of plague, disease and pestilence.
-Washington Square Park for instance was not always the tranquil park it is today.
+Our terrifying tales of death, hauntings, and lives lived in the filth and squalor of Manhattan’s Greenwich village during times of plague, disease, and pestilence.
+Washington Square Park, for instance, was not always the tranquil park it is today.

 Below are just a few of the 8 or 12 locations we will visit on your tour.
-Some of the further afield locations that we researched but were unable to include on our tour made it onto our blog, learn more about the sordid history of New York City, with NY Ghosts.
+Some of the further afield locations that we researched but were unable to include on our tour made it onto our blog, learn more about the sordid history of New York City, with NYC Ghosts.

 What's on my ghost tour?